Litekube/network-controller/README.md

 # network-controller
-A VPN implementation over websockets.
+A network controller implementation over websockets.
 This is the client/server implementation of a layer-2 software switch able to route packets over websockets connections.
 The network-controller is built on top of Linux's tun/tap device.

 * [network-controller](#network-controller)
    * [Build and Install](#build-and-install)